-client\$ sshg3 -L [protocol/][listen-address:]listen-port:dst-host:dst-port sshserver where:
+client\$ sshg3 -L [protocol/][listen-address:]listen-port:dst-host:dst-port sshserver

-- [protocol/] specifies which protocol is to be used in the tunneled connection, it can be ftp or top (optional argument).
-The default is top. - [listen-address:] defines which interface on the local client will be listened to (optional argument).
-By default all interfaces are listened.
+- [protocol/] specifies which protocol is to be used in the tunneled connection, it can be ftp or tcp (optional argument).
+The default is tcp. - [listen-address:] defines which interface on the local client will be listened to (optional argument).
+If it is omitted, only local interface is listened unless the -g --gateway option is used before -L to bind to all interfaces on the client-side.